 2. The Big Sip, Bethel Woods Center for the Arts

 Crisp mountain air and refreshing craft beer mix to make this a favorite fall event.
 The grounds of Bethel Woods Center for the Arts provide a scenic setting to host regional beer, spirts, cider and mead makers.
 Visitors can enjoy samples while browsing a variety of food and artisan vendors and listening to live music during the The Big Sip.

-3. Hawley Harvest Hoedown & Rocktoberfest, throughout Hawley
+3. Hawley Harvest Hoedown & Oktoberfest, throughout Hawley

 This quintessential small-town festival is a staple of fall in the Lake Wallenpaupack region.
 Main Street and the surrounding side streets overflow with activities during Hawley Harvest Hoedown.
 There are food and craft vendors, a petting zoo, horse-drawn hayrides, street performers and a scarecrow parade.
 Other festivities include glass demonstrations, face painting and games for every age.
-Rocktoberfest at the Hawley Silk Mill offers all the flavors of a traditional Oktoberfest celebration.
-There are craft beer tastings, plenty of food- including soup sampling and soup to go- plus live music.
+Oktoberfest at Vault 240 offers all the flavors of a traditional German celebration.
+There will be a biergarten, plenty of food and live music.

 4. 49th Annual Harvest Festival,